Student Employment

 Explore FIT Work-Study Jobs

-Through the Feinstein Center for Service Learning and Community Engagement, students may earn their work-study awards in the community at non-profit agencies.
+Through the Feinstein Center for Engaged Learning, students may earn their work-study awards in the community at non-profit agencies.
 This is a great way to make a positive impact on the local community.

 Explore Community Service Opportunities